Qovery/documentation/website/docs/using-qovery/configuration/projects.md

 ## Renaming Projects

-To give a project a new name, just type `qovery project rename $NEW_NAME`, where `$NEW_NAME` is a placeholder for the new name you want to use.
+To give to your project a new name, just type `qovery project rename $NEW_NAME`, where `$NEW_NAME` is a placeholder for the new name you want to use.
 After it's done, you need to update your `.qovery.yml` configuration file to match your new project name.